WaelWM/Drawing-Web-Application/Project Documentation.md

      <canvas></canvas>
  </section>
 ```
 Finally, in the HTML code, the last created section is used for the drawing board.
-The ```<canvas>``` tag in HTML is used to draw graphics on a web page using JavaScript.
+The ```<canvas>``` tag in HTML is used to draw graphics on the web page using JavaScript.

 ## CSS: